nomppy/nomppy.github.io/content/posts/pm.md

 ---
-title: When Poetry and Math meet and they get drunk
+title: When Poetry meets Math and they get drunk
 category: blogs
 status: finished
 start: 2023-10-22